ingelise/risk-atlas-nexus-demos/risk-policy-distillation/README.md

 A python notebook demonstrates generation of policy explanations.
 * [Generate a global explanation](examples/notebooks/full_explanation_pipeline.ipynb).
 Run the full pipeline and generate a global summary given a dataset and an LLM-as-a-Judge.

-### Note: Risk Atlas Nexus
+### Note: AI Atlas Nexus

-Risk policy distillation uses resources and APIs from **Risk Atlas Nexus** to support key functions such as Risk Identification and other AI Governance tasks.
-Risk Atlas Nexus serves as a central platform to unify and streamline diverse tools and resources related to the governance of foundation models.
+Risk policy distillation uses resources and APIs from **AI Atlas Nexus** to support key functions such as Risk Identification and other AI Governance tasks.
+AI Atlas Nexus serves as a central platform to unify and streamline diverse tools and resources related to the governance of foundation models.

-Check out the official repo of [Risk Atlas Nexus](https://github.com/IBM/risk-atlas-nexus).
+Check out the official repo of [AI Atlas Nexus](https://github.com/IBM/ai-atlas-nexus).

 ## Referencing the project